 we get 4 times more work done then our grand-parents in 1950. - United States Nonfarm Labour Productivity

-But, with more than 4 million softwares, browser extensions, phone & tablet apps to choose from, it can get overwhelming.
+But, with more than 4 million software, browser extensions, phone & tablet apps to choose from, it can get overwhelming.
 So how do you get to select, what makes your work more productive?
 Or if the tools that you are currently using are outdated?
 The truth is there’s always going to be something new to learn that will make our work much easier, faster, smarter, profitable.
 In short, better ROI (Return On Investment: I know you are a creative lot !).

-Therefore I decided to write this blog-post so that you'll get to use these fashion apps (web and phone based) in case you are not using them already.
+Therefore I decided to write this blog-post so that you'll get to use these fashion apps (web and phone-based) in case you are not using them already.

 Pinterest likes to say 'It's about planning your future', but it's mostly where people go to find images of interesting stuff like recipes, holiday spots, apparel, shoes, handbags, just about anything.

 For fashion companies and particularly fashion designers and product developers, it's a digital MOOD-BOARD.
 Beginning of every season, the inspirations are collected and transformed into multi-billion fashion products.

 The best part of Pinterest is that you always find a good collection of images compared to google image search or Flickr.
 Why?
 Because in Pinterest, most images are curated and are put in collections by other users (humans) which is the most time-consuming tasks.
 You can also choose to keep your mood-boards private if you wish to do so.